vaibhavb/gensh/README.md

 # GenSh - Generate and Execute Shell
 GenSh is a command-line tool that allows you to generate and execute code using natural language prompts.
 It leverages large language models to translate your queries into Python or shell code and then executes the generated code.
+The intenation of this tool is to assist in software and security research.

 ## Features
 [x] Generate and execute Python or shell code from natural language queries